When someone sneezes do you say, “Bless you”?

 A blessing is defined as a formal act of approving.
 (As in: “She gave the project her blessing.”)
 The word “blessing” comes from the Latin word benedicere or benediction, meaning: speaking well, or saying good things of someone.

-Since the Cool Disciples at FUMC in Ann Arbor, MI have been learning about prayer, the type of blessing I had in mind is more like a prayer; it is praying (out loud), saying in your prayer, good things for someone.
+Since the our kids in Sunday school at FUMC in Ann Arbor, MI have been learning about prayer, the type of blessing I had in mind is more like a prayer; it is praying (out loud), saying in your prayer, good things for someone.

 Yes, say the blessing out loud.
 Your child needs to hear you say the words.
 Moreover, they need to hear you say it in front of others.
 It’s showing how you value them; it’s displaying your trust in God’s provision for your child.